jreisinger/docs/data/notes/sysadmin/devops.md

 <img src="https://user-images.githubusercontent.com/1047259/152169337-a7181dcb-9c81-41c9-bbe2-68e153132ecd.png" style="max-width:100%;height:auto">

-> CAMS: culture, automation, measurement, and sharing. -- D. Edwards, J. Willis (2010)
+> C[L]AMS: culture, lean, automation, measurement, and sharing. -- D. Edwards, J. Willis (2010)

+Sysadmins have been traditionally separate from application developers and project managers.
+The theory was that developers push products forward with new features meanwhile change-resistant ops team would provide 24x7 management of production environments.
+This arrangement often creates tremendous internal conflict and fails to meet the needs of the business and its clients.

 DevOps is a set of techniques to solve the chronic conflict between Development an IT Operations.
 This conflict causes: